 We are convinced that our Company’s success must be built on responsible and sustainable conduct.
 In order to achieve this, we strike a balance between three aspects: People, Planet, and Performance.
 What does that mean?
 It goes without saying that we aim to generate profitable growth.
 However, we also pursue other aims that cannot be jeopardized as a result: this includes the welfare of our employees and society as a whole and a sustainable and carbon-neutral approach to protecting our planet.
 We are on our way to creating a Global Champion of the transportation industry and to actively driving the transformation of the entire sector forward.
 In order to achieve this goal, we consistently act in a sustainable manner and fulfill our responsibility as a company.

 We are working hard to continuously improve the entire value chain with regard to both economic and ecological factors and to generate the maximum benefit for our customers and for society as a whole across the entire life cycle.
-As part of this process, we are keeping an eye on the scarcity of natural resources and the advancing consequences of climate change, both of which are key factors.
-Companies in the transportation sector are faced with the challenge of lowering their CO₂ emissions and developing innovative strategies for zero-emission and resource-efficient products.
+As part of this process, we are keeping a close eye on the scarcity of natural resources and the advancing consequences of climate change, both of which are key factors.
+Companies in the transportation and logistics sector are faced with the challenge of lowering their CO₂ emissions and developing innovative strategies for zero-emission and resource-efficient products.
 The TRATON GROUP is doing just that across many levels.

 Sustainability as well as protecting and respecting the environment are key strategic issues in the TRATON GROUP.
-To ensure compliance with the requirements of the Paris climate agreement, the institutions of the European Union resolved a CO₂ regime for heavy-duty trucks weighing more than 16 tons for the first time in the first half of 2019.
-Truck manufacturers have to reduce the CO₂ emissions of their new vehicle fleets in the EU by 15% by 2025, with a reduction target of 30% by 2030.
+To ensure compliance with the requirements of the Paris climate agreement, the institutions of the European Union had already resolved a CO₂ regime for heavy-duty trucks weighing more than 16 tons for the first time in the first half of 2019.
+Truck manufacturers have to reduce the CO₂ emissions of their new vehicle fleets in the EU by 15% by 2025.
+There is a reduction target of 30% by 2030.
 The reference period for all reduction targets is the period from July 1, 2019, to June 30, 2020.
 The TRATON GROUP is fully committed to further reducing greenhouse gas emissions caused by commercial vehicles.

-Volkswagen Caminhões e Ônibus is working to pave the way for the next transportation generation and has set the course for this by establishing a pioneering e-Consortium at its development and production complex in Resende, Brazil.
+VWCO is working on the next transportation generation.
+It has laid crucial foundations for this by establishing a pioneering "e-Consortium" at its development and production complex in Resende, Brazil.
 This business model brings new partner companies on board that also work offsite at the customers’ premises.
 The e-Consortium encompasses all aspects of manufacturing and operating electric trucks: it covers the vehicles’ entire life cycle, from developing components locally all the way to setting up the infrastructure required for production.
 This also includes battery disposal at the end of their useful life.
-This concept makes Volkswagen Caminhões e Ônibus the world’s first vehicle manufacturer to offer an entire support concept comprising products and services for its electric trucks.
+This concept makes VWCO the world’s first truck manufacturer to offer an entire support structure comprising products and services for its electric trucks.